Skip to main content

 • DbLedgerStorage: additional 8 bytes per entry for entry location.

 • Metadata: on zookeeper, we need a 128 bit ledger manager, that means more znode hierarchy than 64 bit ledger manager.
-Etcd like key/value metadata store is probably more preferrable for 128 bit ledger manager.
+Etcd like key/value metadata store is probably more preferable for 128 bit ledger manager.

 However increasing ledger id from 64 bits to 128 bits can get rid of the only remaining central point, since we don't need to use zookeeper for ledger id generation.
 The id generation can become decentralized.